coatless-quarto/assign/README.md

 ## Example

-For an example of each custom class, please see the [demo/](demo/) folder.
+For an example of each custom class, please see the [template.qmd](template.qmd) file for a demo assignment.

-This folder contains `index.qmd` that contains the following:

 ````markdown